 Amazon.com - Expats are holding their breath in wild hope that Amazon will achieve its global goal.
 My own experience with ordering inexpensive items on Amazon has been positive.
 If this keeps up, one of the last ill-fitting pieces of the expat lifestyle puzzle (availability of goods) will fall into place.

 Hulu, Amazon, Netflix, Roku and other television streaming services, as my friend Mary mentioned in her expat guest post, mean you rarely have to miss a show.
 While the availability of programs on Netflix is different, the good news is that you will have a broader selection of Spanish language shows for practicing your Spanish.
-I like the bigger availabily of Spanish-language series in Mexico.
+I like the bigger availability of Spanish-language series in Mexico.
+Amazon has moved in in a big way too.
+While it doesn’t have the offerings it does in the US, like everything else, it is getting better every year.

 Working remote from Mexico - Just as I hired a book cover designer from Brazil from the website Fiverr, and techies from Atlanta, Georgia and India to de-spam my site’s Google Analytics, people can hire you from another country.